-The Tournesol Award recognizes one local painter each year, supporting him or her in taking the first major steps toward establishing a career in the Bay Area.
+The Tournesol Award recognizes one local painter each year, supporting them in taking the first major steps toward establishing a career in the Bay Area.
 The award gives artists financial and professional support to assist their artistic development in the critical first years after receiving an MFA.

 The Tournesol Award is designed to support a full year of artistic work and development.
 The award provides the chosen artist a $10,000 cash stipend, a private studio, and access to Headlands’ creative community.
 The award year culminates in a funded final project of the artist’s choice, typically in the form of an exhibition or a publication.

 - To support promising Bay Area based painters in establishing a professional career in the Bay Area